CDOT-EDX/Project/README.md

           "type": "play",
           "index": 2 // can only be a mediaIndex (not contentIndex) "line": 1001 // in this case its a csv
+          // OR
+          "line": "paused" // to resume from a previously paused animation by user
           // in the case of an audio we can specify "second": 10.1 and not 'line' }
     },